Introduction: F:150 Lightning Lightning

 The partnership is big news for Lightning customers, but it might be even bigger news for the normalization of solar power and home batteries.
 As utility electricity continues to increase in price and more homeowners need to charge EVs at home, solar will make more and more sense.
 In a place like states like Hawaii, customers can get Sunrun's Brightbox Battery for nothing out of pocket, making it even more affordable to power an electric vehicle and protect the home from power outages.

-Conclusion: Ford F-150 Lightning and Sunrun revitalizing electric vehicles
+Conclusion: Ford F-150 Lightning and Sunrun revolutionizing electric vehicles

 The Ford F-150 Lightning is a revolutionary step for the auto industry.
 By transitioning the best-selling truck from gas to electric, Ford is pushing forward the EV revolution more rapidly than most would have thought was possible.
 Not only is Lightning a considerable step forward for the mass adaptation of electric trucks, but it is a huge step forwards for the functionality of what a truck can do.